macwilam/linksense/TASK_HTTP_GET.md

 - Raw socket control provides exact measurements of TCP and TLS phases
 - `reqwest` is used in HTTP Content task where body processing is needed

+**Note on User-Agent**: The implementation currently uses "curl/8.7.1" as the User-Agent for all requests.

 **Timing Breakdown Provided**:
 ```rust
 tcp_timing_ms          // TCP handshake (SYN, SYN-ACK, ACK)